gpmd/vagrant-puppet-boilerplate/README.md

 **You can now do all your command line work on your project from within the Vagrant box ssh shell.**

-You can puy the machine to sleep by running:
+You can put the machine to sleep by running:

 ```bash
 $ vagrant halt